Cairns Laser Dentistry

 Waterlase dentistry uses a patented technology combining laser energy and a spray of water, a process called HydroPhotonics, to perform a wide range of procedures in teeth, gum and bone more comfortably.
 Heat and vibration are the cause of most of the discomfort associated with the drill.
 Since the cutting action of the Waterlase does not transmit heat or vibration, many dental procedures can now be performed without anaesthesia.

-The Waterlase ErCrYSGG brand of laser is the only dental laser which alone is capable of working on all dental tissues, i.e. hard tooth structure (enamel and dentine) and soft tissues and bone.
+The Waterlase ErCrYSGG brand of laser is one of the few dental lasers which alone is capable of working on all dental tissues, i.e. hard tooth structure (enamel and dentine) and soft tissues and bone.
 It is able to replace the use of the drill in many instances, and some fillings can be performed with little or no anaesthesia.
 This means fewer shots and fewer numb lips, reducing patient anxiety and providing a more relaxing dental experience.

 Perhaps its most frequent use is to gently perform soft tissue (gums) procedures with little or no bleeding, so we can now provide many services that previously required referral to a specialist.
 The laser also prepares your teeth in a way that maximises bond strength and provides you with longer lasting fillings.